virot/powershellYK/Docs/Commands/Reset-YubikeyFIDO2.md

 ```

 ## DESCRIPTION
-Resets a Yubikey FIDO2 device to factory settings.
-This will remove all stored credentials and reset the device to factory settings.
+Resets the YubiKey FIDO2 applet to factory settings.
+This will remove all stored credentials and reset the applet to factory settings.
-This REQUIRES the yubikey to be inserted at a maximum 5 seconds before running this command.
+This REQUIRES the YubiKey to be (re)inserted at a maximum `5` seconds _before_ running the command.

 ## EXAMPLES